 According to Mytton, “US data centers used 626 billion liters of water in 2014.
 It is expected to reach 660 billion liters in 2020.”
 In data centers, water is useddirectly for cooling.
 While indirectly for producing electricity.
 Think about a medium-sized data center.
 This infrastructure uses as much water as three average-sized hospitals.
 Or more than two 18-hole golf courses.

 Data centers consume a vast amount of water.
 Because of this, there is much controversy on water consumption.
 In 2014, the US Government attempted to measure water usage in data centers.
 As you know, electricity generation consumes a large amount of water.
-The study found that 2 percent of all electricity is consumed by data centers.
+The study found that 2% of all electricity is consumed by data centers.
 It only shows how much water is consumed in data centers.

 Moreover, more water is needed to produce electricity to power data centers than cooling them.
 It takes about 7.6 liters of water on average to generate 1kWh of energy in the US.
 While an average data center uses 1.8 liters of water for every kWh it consumes.
-The result is US data centers consuming billions of liters of water each year.
+The result is US data centers consume billions of liters of water each year.

 Water Usage for Data Center Cooling